This article is reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 College Square

 Established in 1948, the Durga Puja pandal at College Square is a must-see.
-Due to pandemic restrictions, the pandal’s size has been reduced, with the idol of goddess Durga kept below 10 ft.
+The atmosphere here is usually filled with cultural performances, and this time they are featuring the theme of the Mysore Palace, which was constructed at a cost of around 80 lakh rupees.
 The pandal at College Square is known for its surreal lights and the special kumara puja that is held here.

 Location: Central Kolkata (off MG road), near Kolkata University.